schellenberg/computerscience20/_sources/Python/PySimpleGUI/reference.rst

 Showing Images
 -----------------

-If you would like to show an image in a popup dialogue box, you use a named argument of ``image="path-to-image.png"``.
+If you would like to show an image in a popup dialogue box, you use a named argument of ``image = "path-to-image.png"``.
 For example, if you have the image of the Saskatchewan flag saved as the file ``skflag.png`` saved in the same folder as your Python script, you could display the flag by calling the following:

 .. sourcecode:: python